 What We’ve Achieved

-Educational Programming: since the end of 2017, we have given over 20 tours to groups ranging from elementary school classes to university groups, and individuals interested in ecoforestry, with local, national and international participants.
+2018 Educational Programming - In 2018 we gave over 20 tours to groups ranging from elementary school classes to university groups, and individuals interested in ecoforestry, with local, national and international participants.

 2019 will be an ambitious year of events, education and work parties at Wildwood.
 Please check for details on our Events page.